Connect with us

 In an unlikely partnership between modern-day rivals in Asia’s pioneering pro league, Brownlee joined Meralco back in September of last year and was designated as a naturalized player for the team’s EASL campaign.

-He wouldn’t make his debut until December, but the wait was worth it, helping the Bolts pip the Macau Black Bears, 93-91, in Ilagan, Isabela, after displaying his all-around brilliance with 12 points, 10 rebounds, and six assists.
+He wouldn’t make his debut until December, but the wait was worth it.
+Brownlee helped the Bolts pip the Macau Black Bears, 93-91, in Ilagan, Isabela, after displaying his all-around brilliance with 12 points, 10 rebounds, and six assists.

 “I don’t think I played too well today.
 But I hope I get another opportunity.
-I really enjoyed the EASL, and I definitely enjoyed playing with Meralco,” said Brownlee, who’s set to rejoin Ginebra in the PBA Season 50 Commissioner’s Cup.
+I really enjoyed the EASL, and I definitely enjoyed playing with Meralco,” said Brownlee, who will rejoin Ginebra in the PBA Season 50 Commissioner’s Cup.

-Of course, the feeling is mutual for the Bolts, who are also down for another EASL stint should they be given the chance by their mother league.
+The feeling is mutual for the Bolts, who are also down for another EASL stint should they get the chance from their mother league.

 “We’re very grateful for the opportunity.
 So, tingnan natin.
 Hopefully.
 If there are other PBA teams that will be invited, we’ll wish them well.
 But if we come back, we’re always ready to represent not only Meralco but the country as well.”